CLiP Vanuatu Microplastics in sediment 2018

 This dataset contains 2 csv files.
 One file reports data on microplastic abundance in sediment expressed in number of particles for 5g sediment.
 Sediment was collected from 20 grabs deployed in Port Vila Bay and Mele Bay in Efate Island (Vanuatu) in 2018.
 The file also reports information on blank used, grab GPS coordinates and deployment time and the particulate size analysis (PSA) of the sediment.
 The other file contains the profile of a ATR-FT-IR spectrum analysis of a plastic particle (>5mm).
 A READ-ME text file contains the description of columns content for the two csv files .
 A .zip file contains the picture of the plastic two folders with pictures of microplastics (particles with size < 5 mm, Arthur et al., 2008) and macrolitter (particles with size > 5 mm).
 The Commonwealth Litter Project (CLiP) supported Solomon Islands to take action on plastics entering the oceans.
 The assessment of microplastics in seawater was part of the action plan to define scientific baselines for future monitoring purposes and comparison.
 Samples were acquired deploying a small Van Veen grab (Duncan and Associates, UK, sampled area 0.025 square metre) off small vessels by hand.
 Grab were done only if the bottom was well visible and clear of live coral.
 Sediment grabs were subsampled with a steel spoon into sample jars for microplastics and PSA.
 Sample were then frozen (-18 degrees Celsius).
 A control jar was left exposed to the atmosphere during the subsampling to investigate background contamination.
 In the lab, visible plastic particles >5mm were removed and analysed using ATR-FT-IR to identify particle composition comparing their spectrum to a polymers library.
 The rest of the sample was dried and homogenised, chemically digested with 30% KOH:NaClO solution for 3 days at 50 degrees Celsius.
 Samples were then filtered, stained with Red Nile dye and a digital image was acquired through a microscope.
 Number of particles was counted and corrected for blank samples.
 ATR-FT-IR is the attenuated total reflection Fourier Transform infrared spectroscopy.
 A Thermo Fisher Scientific Nicolet iS5 ATR-FTIR with an OMNIC software (version 9.9.473) was used and polymers were identified based on the percentage match of IR spectra to a polymer library.
 Only spectra matched greater than 70 percent were accepted Spectra were collected in the range 4000 – 650 1/cm at a resolution of 4 1/cm.
 Particulate size analysis was performed measuring the weight of the sample and of its gravel, sand and mud components.
 The percentage of the three components over the total weight was also measured.

-Van Hoytema, Nanne / Desender, Marieke / Russell, Jose / Meakins, Bryony / Bakir, Adil / Doran, Denise / Leigh Smyth, Maddie / Lukaszewicz, Sonja / Trnski, Lena / Vanuatu Bureau of Standards
+Cefas Marine Litter Team / Van Hoytema, Nanne / Desender, Marieke / Russell, Josie / Meakins, Bryony / Bakir, Adil / Doran, Denise / Auckland University of Technology / Leigh Smyth, Maddie / Lukaszewicz, Sonja / Trnski, Lena / Vanuatu Bureau of Standards